Plan a wedding for less than £450 – Part 2

-We’ve looked at how you can save money when choosing your venue, food & drinks, now it’s time to look at how you can save money on your invitations, rings, wedding outfits and bridesmaids…
+We’ve looked at how you can save money when choosing your venue, food and drinks, now it’s time to look at how you can save money on your invitations, rings, wedding outfits and bridesmaids.

 You don’t need to buy invitations to give to your guests; instead make your own by using a free template on the internet.
 Weddingchicks.com has some beautiful designs available that would cost a fortune if bought in the shops.
 All you need to do is select the design you like, spend a couple of minutes filling in your details, click a button and the finished invitation is ready to print.
 Then all you need are some envelopes from the 99p store.

 If you go into a jewellers and ask to see their wedding rings, you could be paying a premium when you could get a similar design for a much lower price simply by looking at the eternity rings available instead.
 You could also check out the rings at Argos as they may be cheaper still.

 Often you can get rings cheaper by shopping online, so once you have chosen your ring in store, make a note of its name/reference number and the size you need and then search online for valid voucher codes.
 You could also make your purchase using Top Cashback, which will give you money back.

 3. Wedding outfits